MEET JOE

 If you could collaborate with any ska legend, who would it be?

-Not Ska particularly, but I would’ve loved to have got really stoned with Bob Marley and written some chilled out bangers.
+Not Ska particularly, but I would’ve loved to have hung out with Bob Marley and written some chilled out Reggae bangers.
+He had a knack for melody which I think is understated at times.

 If you could enforce any band rule, what would it be?